Journaling helps you explore your own thoughts, beliefs and values. It is an opportunity for reflection on your own conscious growth and development.

-We often collect ticket stubs, coins, and souvenirs in the back of our journals, adding, and sticking in pictures.
-Adding a visual layer to the journal gives that little bit more to evoke a sense of place.
+We often collect ticket stubs, coins, souvenirs and photographs in the back of our journals.
+Adding a visual layer to your journal makes it easier to evoke a sense of place.

 This triggers lots of memories you can use for writing.

 From the list, choose the memories that had the biggest impact on you, where you learned the most, and where you changed any beliefs and perceptions.
 Then begin with the date and place you are in.

 Leave all judgement at the door when writing – it’s for you and nobody else.
 Being honest with yourself is the key to a good journal.

 The deeper you go into your own experiences, the more benefit you’ll reap from a journal.

 Journaling is best when done alone, in a quiet place with some relaxing music, and no time restriction.

 If you want to capture more of the different cultures you experienced on your travels, invite fellow travellers to contribute towards your journal by giving them one page each.